Last Updated: Dec 21, 2023

-Search for the English version of the page you want to link to.
-Wagtail will automatically redirect users to the right version of this page for each language we support.
+Use this to link to a page inside our CMS.
+Search for the English version of the page you want to link to and Wagtail will automatically redirect users to the right version of this page for each language we support.
+Use this feature whenever possible to help avoid broken links since this allows Wagtail to automatically update the link if the page were to ever be moved or if the URL changed.

 As an important note, make sure not to mark up the heading text outside of "setting the heading", as things like bold or italics or making the heading itself a link will interfere with generating the heading anchor targets (additionally, heading styling from our style guide assumes no additional markup is used, so that's a good rule to follow in general).

-In order to find out what the anchor is, you can either preview the page, or you can publish it and then view the live version - with the page open in the browser:
+In order to find out what the anchor is, you can either preview the page or you can publish it and then view the live version:

-- Right-click on the heading you want the anchor for,
+- With the page open in the browser, right-click on the heading you want the anchor for,

-To make text elsewhere on the page, or on a different page, link to a header, you can use the "link" button in the rich text editor to turn any stretch of text into a link.
-After selecting some text and pressing the link button:
+- To make text elsewhere on the page, or on a different page, link to a header, you can use the "link" button in the rich text editor to turn any stretch of text into a link.
+After highlighting some text and pressing the link button:

-Pick "Anchor link" in the link dialog and add the anchor id.
+- Pick "Anchor link" in the link dialog and paste the anchor id into the “#” field.
+Click “Insert Anchor” to save.

 Save draft or publish and your anchor links should be set up.
 Remember to test your links to make sure they're jumping to the sections you want them to jump to.